 During a passage crossings you may be asked to be part of our watch rota, this is not compulsory but is definitely part of boat life that guests enjoy when at sea for long periods.

 Life on board Bessie Ellen is as you make it.
-Whether you want to relax and watch for wildlife, or get stuck in with either honing your skills or learning the ropes, it is entirely up to you.Read Bessie Ellen's Adventure Logs
+Relax and watch for wildlife, and get stuck in with either honing your skills or learning the ropes.Read more

 The History of

-Bessie Ellen started life out in Plymouth, England, and is now one of the last remaining trading ketches in the West Country, where there was once a fleet of almost 700.Read more
+Bessie Ellen started life out in Plymouth, England, and is now one of the last remaining trading ketches in the West Country.Read more